Rice County township elections just weeks away, slate of candidates set

 Tuesday, Feb.
 18 is the last day to pre-register to vote for the 2025 township elections.
 Paper applications must be received by the Elections Office at the Rice County Government Services Building, 320 Third St. NW, Faribault by 5 p.m. on Feb.
 18. Voters registering online through the Minnesota Office of the Secretary of State’s secure website, bit.ly/33cMK5X, have an 11:59 p.m. deadline.

 Residents can also vote absentee from Friday, Feb.
 7 through Friday, March 7 at the Rice County Government Services Building.
 The office is open weekdays from 8 a.m. to 4:30 p.m., except for Monday, Feb.
 17, when county offices close for Presidents Day.
-Voters can also cast an absentee ballot from 10 a.m.-noon Saturday, March 8 and from 8 a.m.-5 p.m.
+Voters can also cast an absentee ballot from 10 a.m.- noon Saturday, March 8 and from 8 a.m.- p.m.
 Monday, March 10 at the Government Services Building.

 Running for office are: